-My dissertation, “The Politics of Fiṭra,” uses the concept of fiṭra—prevalent in works of Islamic philosophy, often simply translated as ‘created human nature’ or ‘first nature’—as a window onto problems in the contemporary study of Islamic ethics.
-Specifically, I argue that uncovering the surprising role of fiṭra in political debates over the varying intellectual capacities of humans provides a crucial opportunity to reflect on Islamic ethics as a field, still dominated by unexamined prejudices, anachronism, and the assumption that all ethical thought seeks to answer an unchanging set of questions.
+My dissertation, “The Politics of Fiṭra,” uses the concept of fiṭra—prevalent in works of Islamic philosophy and often simply translated as ‘created human nature’ or ‘first nature’—as a window onto problems in the contemporary study of Islamic ethics.
+I argue that uncovering the surprising role of fiṭra in political debates over the varying intellectual capacities of humans provides a crucial opportunity to reflect on Islamic ethics as a field, still dominated by unexamined prejudices, anachronism, and the assumption that all ethical thought seeks to answer an unchanging set of questions.
 The project thus contributes to debates in Islamic intellectual history, theology and (political) philosophy, ethical theory, and religious ethics.